-It’s that time of year again when everything is pumpkin spice-flavored, and it seems like every store has some kind of pumpkin decor.
-But what if you want to get in on the pumpkin fun, but want to create it yourself?
+It’s that time of year again when all the stores fill up with fall decorations.
+But what if you want to get in on the pumpkin fun, but want to create your own DIY outdoor fall decor?

-Check out this easy tutorial on how to make a hanging pumpkin ball!
-You can hang it from your porch or anywhere in your home that needs a little Fall decoration.
+Check out all of these great DIY outdoor decorating ideas and learn how to make a hanging pumpkin ball!
+You can hang it from your porch or anywhere in your home that needs a little touch of fall.
 So gather your supplies and let’s get started!

-We have turned the calendar page into September and fall decor can now take center stage!
+We are turning the calendar page into autumn and fall decor can now take center stage!

-It may still be 90 degrees but I am pulling out my flannel shirts.
+It may still be 90 degrees but I am pulling out my cool weather plaid shacket!

 I can always just turn up the air conditioner until the real fall temps kick in!